 After graduating culinary school in 99', I spent some time working in Seattle as a cook, then I travelled to Italy where I began learning Italian language and cuisine.
 In 2003 I returned to Seattle and began to study the art of glassblowing, surrounded by a large community of talented glass artists.

 After developing some basic glassblowing skills I left my job as a chef and found a number of jobs working as an assistant for independent artists as well as in some small artisan blown glass production facilities.
 For the next four years, I spent all of my free time blowing glass and attending demonstrations, glass studios, galleries, and museums in an effort to learn as much as I could about the material.
 That period of my life provided a solid foundation of knowledge and skills for using glass as an artistic medium, as well as an endless inspiration and a sense that anything is possible.

 At the end of 2007, I had an opportunity to go and live in Tuscany, Italy.
 Once I discovered that there was glassblowing in the region, I decided to make the move.
 Initially I worked in a factory with some Tuscan maestros, but with economic crisis at the end of 2008, many of the glassblowing factories began to struggle and I was eventually laid off.
 With no glassblowing prospects, I returned to the kitchen and began learning Tuscan cuisine.
 My passion for glassblowing did not cease and I began building a private glass studio in my free time, I completed it in 2011.

-I've continued working as a chef in various establishments across Tuscany, but eventually I moved to the province of Florence in January of 2015 where I have remained.
-The motivation for the move is to open an artistic glassblowing studio in the historical center of Florence.
+I've continued working as a chef in various establishments across Tuscany, but eventually I moved to the province of Florence in January of 2015.
+After working for a number of years in Florence I decided to move back to the United States to realize a dream.